raphael-group/decifer/README.md

 <a name="output"></a>
 ### Output

-DeCiFer's main output file (ending with `.output.tsv`) corresponds to a single TSV file encoding a dataframe where every row corresponds to an input mutation and with the following fields:
+DeCiFer's main output file (ending with `_output.tsv`) corresponds to a single TSV file encoding a dataframe where every row corresponds to an input mutation and with the following fields:

 | Name | Description |
 |------|-------------|